udacity/ud615/labs/managing-application-configurations-and-secrets.md

 kubectl describe configmaps nginx-proxy-conf
 ```

+### Quiz

+* How many items are stored under the `nginx-proxy-conf` configmap?
+* What are the key names?

-## Exercise: Use Configmaps and Secrets
+## Tutorial: Use Configmaps and Secrets

-In this section you will expose the `nginx-proxy-conf` configmap and the `tls-certs` secrets to the `secure-monolith` pod at runtime:
+In this tutorial you will expose the `nginx-proxy-conf` configmap and the `tls-certs` secrets to the `secure-monolith` pod at runtime:

 Examine the `secure-monolith` pod configuration file: